Where the Journey Begins

 Journey to Where the Past Meets the Present and Love Lives Forever

 Seeking the Past…

-Emma Wells has uncovered clues that might prove an old family tale as being true.
-Strange things lead her to question whether her grandfather’s death may not have been an accident and goes in search of something worth killing him for buried on her property.
-When she asks an old friend to assist, the man who comes in his place is the last person she ever wanted to respond to her call for help.
+Emma Wells has uncovered clues which might prove an old family tale true.
+Strange things lead her to question whether her grandfather’s death might not have been an accident.
+She begins to search for something buried on her property worth killing him for.
+When she asks an old friend to assist, the man who comes in his place is the last person she ever wanted to see again.

 Seeking a Second Chance…

 Sam Martinelli has been hoping for a reason to get close to the woman he still loves since he destroyed their relationship five years ago.
 His foolish actions drove her away then, but now he’s hoping his expertise as well as time working with her allows him another chance.